 The second (Herod's) temple in Jerusalem was built on the same location as the first.
-When Herod the Great became king of Judea "God's house" had stood for roughly 500 years, and had suffered considerably from natural decay as well as from the assaults of hostile armies.
-He began the work of rebuilding around 20 B.C., which was carried out at an enormous cost of labor and expense, and on a scale of surpassing splendor.
-Work on the building was still going on at the time of Jesus (John 2:16, John 2:19-21).
+When Herod the Great was made 'king of the Jews' (king of Judea) by the Roman Senate, "God's house" had stood for roughly 500 years.
+It had experienced a tremendous amount of natural decay, along with the destruction that came as various armies sought to conquer the city and the temple.
+Herod began the work of rebuilding around 20 B.C., which was undertaken at a considerable cost of men and supplies, and on a grand scale.
+Work on the temple was still going on at the time of Jesus (John 2:16, John 2:19-21).
 It was finally completed in 65 A.D.

-A few short years later Roman legions took Jerusalem by storm, and notwithstanding the strenuous efforts General (later Emperor) Titus made to preserve it, his soldiers set it on fire in several places.
+Sadly, only a few years after her completion, the temple was once again utterly destroyed.
+Roman legions stormed Jerusalem, and notwithstanding the efforts of General (later Emperor) Titus to preserve the temple, his soldiers set fire to it in several locations.
 The temple's total destruction began on the 9th of Ab, the same day its first destruction occurred.
 Its demise was completed on Ab 10, which corresponds to Sunday, August 5th in 70 A.D.